 Generation of BFG-GI double mutants in an array format

-Mating and selecting donor and recipient strains for an array format was similar to the pool-based en masse orgy assay described above, but in this case we used robotic assistance to pairwise mate each donor with an array of recipients.
+Mating and selecting donor and recipient strains for an array format was similar to the pool-based en masse party mating assay described above, but in this case we used robotic assistance to pairwise mate each donor with an array of recipients.
 We completed all steps, including sporulation, on solid media, and imaged the final haploid double mutant selection plates.
 We scraped cells from the final selection plates to sequence the fused-barcode population which allowed us to compare colony sizes with numbers of sequencing reads.

 Next-generation sequencing and mapping of fused barcode pairs

 The BFG-GI technology relies on the Cre/Lox system to recombine the complementary donor and recipient loxP/lox2272 sites that flank the barcodes (Fig 1).
-We sequenced the fused barcodes from pools of cells using the following steps: 1) genomic DNA extraction using glass beads and phenol/chloroform, 2) PCR amplification of the 325 bp barcode fusion product with multiplexing sequencing adapters, 3) concentration and gel purification of the amplicon using 2% E-Gel EX agarose 2% (Invitrogen), DNA Clean & Concentrator Kit (Zymo Research) and MinElute Gel Extraction Kit 50 (Qiagen), 4) quantification of the DNA library by qPCR, and 5) sequencing by Illumina NextSeq paired-end technology.
+We sequenced the fused barcodes from pools of cells using the following steps: 1) genomic DNA extraction using glass beads and phenol/chloroform, 2) PCR amplification of the 325 bp barcode fusion product including the two 20 bp barcodes and the multiplexing sequencing adapters, 3) concentration and gel purification of the amplicon using 2% E-Gel EX agarose 2% (Invitrogen), DNA Clean & Concentrator Kit (Zymo Research) and MinElute Gel Extraction Kit 50 (Qiagen), 4) quantification of the DNA library by qPCR, and 5) sequencing by Illumina NextSeq paired-end technology.
 We mapped sequencing *.fastq files against the library of expected barcode sequences using the program Segemehl (v0.1.7, -A 85) and custom scripts; 97% of all sequencing reads mapped to expected barcodes.

 Whole-genome sequencing and detection of chromosome duplications